kseniiako/dsa/README.md

 4. [House Robber](https://github.com/brasssmonkey/dsa/blob/main/houseRobber.py): an amazing problem that allowed me to learn more about dynamic programming and memoization.
 It is simple but versatile, and the diversity of possible solutions makes one thing about trade-offs.
 Three solutions (exponential-time brute force, recursive with memoization, and dynamic programming iterative) are provided.
 5. [House Robber II](https://github.com/brasssmonkey/dsa/blob/main/houseRobberII.py): a circular spin on House Robber problem.
 6. [Longest Consecutive Sequence](https://github.com/brasssmonkey/dsa/blob/main/longestConsecutiveSequence.py): a good problem to learn to think about intelligent sequence building.
+7. [Longest Increasing Subsequence](https://github.com/brasssmonkey/dsa/blob/main/longestIncreasingSubsequence.py): one of those cases where I didn't know how to approach a problem and reading other's explanations/analyses taught me a lot.
+A LOT!
+Dynamic Programming simply rocks :)

 ## Arrays
 1. [Is This String a Valid Palindrome?](https://github.com/brasssmonkey/dsa/blob/main/ValPal.py)